top of page

 The Coastal Flood Resilience Project

-The Coastal Flood Resilience Project is a coalition of nonprofit organizations working for stronger national programs to prepare for coastal storm flooding and rising sea levels along the coast of the United States.
+The Coastal Flood Resilience Project is a network of nonprofit organizations working for stronger federal, state, and local programs to prepare for coastal storm flooding and rising sea levels along the coast of the United States.

 SCROLL